 Disney can’t ever use the name Marvel in its attractions or, even, in its advertising of its in-park experiences.
 This is why, as Robert points out, Disney’s recent blog post says “From the studio that brought you The Avengers” instead of simply saying “From Marvel.”

 The contract between Marvel and Universal specifically states that, for those geographical areas that contain an Universal theme park, no “Marvel-themed simulator rides” will be permitted – presumably because of the Amazing Adventures of Spider-Man attraction at both Orlando and Osaka.
 This once again explains some of the details from the Disney announcement, which notes that the Disneyland preview of Guardians will feature 4D effects (think Shrek 4D‘s vibrating seats, enhanced lighting effects, and water spritzers) to accompany its 3D film footage, but the Hollywood Studios version will not.

-The Guardians of the Galaxy sneak preview begins July 4 at Walt Disney World’s Hollywood Studios.
-It will only be available for a limited time.
+The Guardians of the Galaxy sneak preview began on July 4 at Walt Disney World’s Hollywood Studios and only lasted for several weeks.

 |Support us by sharing this story!|